olwend/dummyapi_js/README.md

 * morgan

 # Installation
-When you have upgraded node and npm to meet above requirements run npm install to get packages listed in the package.json
+When you have upgraded node and npm to meet above requirements run npm install to get packages listed in the package.json.

+To run the API ``` node src ``` then access data via any browser http://localhost:3001/

 npm install -g jest may be required to use jest from the command line